|Careers Education Information and Guidance (CEAIG)||Personal, Social, Health and Economic education|

 We are passionate about providing a curriculum that extends beyond the academic, technical or vocational courses that students study.
 We aim to:

-- Students have three 1-hour PSHE sessions per half term, covering Health and Wellbeing, Living in the wider world and relationships.
+- Students have a 30 minute PSHE session each week during tutor time, covering Health and Wellbeing, Living in the wider world and Relationships and sex education.
 Curriculum plans and overviews can be found on our school website (PSHE and RSE) to show the programme of study that students follow.
 Students are assessed termly, so that we can clearly identify misconceptions in understanding and tailor our programme of study to the students needs.

 - We have a clear and robust fortnightly pastoral programme, where students have a 30-minute session on Talking points, Student council and assembly.